Get help finding somewhere to live if you've left or are about to leave prison.

 - if you've been able to find or keep accommodation since release

-The council should speak to agencies involved in your support and supervision when deciding if you're vulnerable.
+The council should speak to agencies involved in your support and supervision.
 For example, probation, youth offending team or drug and alcohol services.

-The council doesn't have to help with longer-term housing if you lost your home because of something you deliberately did or didn't do.
-This is known as being 'intentionally homeless'.
+They don't have to help if they decide you are 'intentionally homeless'.
+This means you lost your home because of something you deliberately did or didn't do.

-You could be intentionally homeless if, for example, you lost your home because you:
+Examples of when you could be intentionally homeless include if you lost your home because you:

 - were convicted of a serious offence

 - didn't pay rent when you were in prison

 If the council says you're intentionally homeless, you may be able to challenge the decision.

 Your resettlement worker and probation worker will make a resettlement plan for you.

 Probation teams can give you housing advice and may be able to refer you to a specialist hostel, supported housing or private landlords.